How to Turn Your Home Into an Assisted Living Facility

 Sometimes it can seem like there is a lot of downtime in this process, but there are actually a lot of ways you can utilize that to your advantage.

-While you are waiting for the DSS to review your license application, we suggest you also work on marketing your facility to prospective residents as well as finding caring, competent and reliable employees to help run your facility.
+While you are waiting for the DSS to review your license application, we suggest you also work on marketing your assisted living facility to prospective residents as well as finding caring, competent and reliable employees to help run your facility.

 Although you may adjust your opening date along the way, you will want to have employees trained and your home ready for admissions when you do open your doors.